aaikedw/fada-import-specs/FADA-import-specs.md

 - For each data source a log will be kept
 - The different import tasks have to be performed sequentially, but are actually independent tasks.
 The operator can stop between any of these step and resume processing at a later stage
 - During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left
+_Note: General workflow: could use the same setup as for the DPIT with staging and production database.
+If so preferably using same staging db._
 ## Excel template processing
 ### Current status
 - Groovy scripts for the following steps are available